RespectKnowledge/Radiomics_Classification_Brain_Tumors/README.md

-This is basic notebook to extract radiomics features from BRATS18 dataset for classification please download brats2018 dataset and save in local drive. https://www.med.upenn.edu/sbia/brats2018/data.html run notebook and save the features in pickle or direclty used theses features for classification
+This is basic notebook to extract radiomics features from BRATS18 dataset for classification please download brats2018 dataset and save in local drive. https://www.med.upenn.edu/sbia/brats2018/data.html

+Run notebook and save the features in pickle or direclty used theses features for classification
 # Install pyradiomics using pip install pyradiomics
 pip install pyradiomics, see the link below for further detail https://github.com/Radiomics/pyradiomics